andrewpareles/Crystals-And-Dislocations/README.md

 # Crystals-And-Dislocations

-This library lets you generate crystals and add dislocations to them in general (you can specify the unit cell, Hamiltonian, Burgers vector, etc).
-See the [Dislocations.nb Guide](https://docs.google.com/document/d/1CMYfdGpIORvps4SmJXQvFXV0BvZFhSqLlSqkU6s1098/edit?usp=sharing) for further details on the Mathematica file `Dislocations.nb` (the library).
-It outlines all the user-intended functions, covers important implementation details and conversions from math to code, and gives a few examples. `Dislocations.nb` also has a Demos section which has many more examples and pictures.
+This library lets you generate crystals and add dislocations to them in general (you can specify the unit cell, Hamiltonian, Burgers vector, etc). `Dislocations.nb` has a Demos section which links you to the docs and has many more examples and pictures.

 ## Illustrations made with this library: